Roxxers/roxbot/docs/commands.md

 ## Core Commands
 These are the base commands for Roxbot that are a part of the core bot.
 All of them deal with internal management and are, for the most part, unavailable to average users.

+### ;about

+Outputs info about RoxBot, showing up time, how to report issues, contents of roxbot.conf and credits.

+Command Structure:

+`;about`

 ### ;backup

 !!! warning "Required Permissions"